oaattia/role-playing-game/README.md

 ### How this work
 The story will be like the following :
 - The user should first register to our api and get a valid token.
-- Also if the user is returned user can login and get a valid token also.
+- Also if the user is a returned user, the user can login and get a valid token.
 - The user then create a role character ( like Batman or Wonder woman etc ) with two paramters attack and defense
-- Every user should have only one character for now, may be implement a feature in the future to let every user to have many characters
+- Every user should have only one character for now, may be implement a feature in the future to let every user have many characters
-- The user then consume our api to explore to search for the users with ready characters for fight, that leed us to define the main statues for our characters
+- The user then consume our api to explore and search for the users with ready characters for fight, that lead us to define the main statues for our characters
 - Every character should have four main statuses ( 'ready', 'paused', 'attacked', 'defeated' )
  - `ready` status is when the character is ready for fight
  - `paused` status is when the user want to save the current status and complete later the fighting
  - `attacked` this status is applied when the user is attacked from other user and that also will change another column called `turn` to 1 which means that the user is attacked and got the next turn to attack other users.
  - `defeated` is status for the chatacter when his defense is equal to zero, and it's means offcourse that the user is defeated .
  - Let's return back to the process of exploring for a new characters ready for fighting, so in this case we list the current characters with status ready
- - After that we consume another api to attack other character, by applying the attack we subtract 2 points from the defense of the character and give other character the turn to attack this attacking character or ignore this character and attack other ready characters .
+ - After that we consume another api to attack other character, by applying the attack we subtract 2 points from the defense of the character and give other character the turn to attack or ignore this character and attack other ready characters .
  - The battle is finished when the character has no other points, so the status changed to `defeated`.
  - Imagine this battle as the famous wrestling match [hell in the cell](https://en.wikipedia.org/wiki/Hell_in_a_Cell), where there is many players in the same cage but any of them have the opportunity to escape from the cage ( by pausing or saving ) :) .